78b1613e88a1bc2f9d4fce305fe177e5

 Essentially: the higher the dynamic range (brightness and colors), the more lifelike the picture.
 HDR offers greater subtlety and depth of gradations of colors, plus stronger contrast.

-There are various types of HDR out there, and with different TV brands backing different variants, it can be a minefield trying to find the best option.
-Allow us to explain.
 We’ll start with HDR10 – it’s the standard HDR format that you’ll find in all HDR-compatible content, from 4K Blu-ray discs to Netflix and Amazon shows.
 If you’re buying a 4K HDR TV, HDR10 will come as a bare minimum.

 Then there’s Dolby Vision.
 Unlike HDR10, which applies the HDR values on a scene-by-scene basis (i.e. whenever the camera cuts to a new scene), Dolby Vision HDR applies this image information (called metadata) on a frame-by-frame basis.
 This dynamic form of HDR, when implemented properly, has the potential to improve upon the standard HDR10 presentation.